 Some Canadian and US analysts recently studied 84 alcohol studies.
 They came to the conclusion that by drinking a small amount of alcohol, it actually reduces the overall risk of death from diseases such as cardiovascular causes by up to 15 to 25 per cent.

-Contrary to popular belief, having a drink doesn’t kill brain cells, if drunk in moderation.
+Contrary to popular belief, having a drink doesn’t kill brain cells, if drunk in moderation (and not in excessive amounts whilst holidaying in extravagant Apollo bay accommodation away from the big smoke).
 Red wine can actually improve a persons cognitive function like flood lighting, so say the experts.

 It appears that drinking red wine reduces or prevents the decrease in your ability to think, reason and remember.
 Interesting fact because most people thought the opposite is true, including me.